anmont/at9MarketPauser/README.md

 A simple application that pauses Atrain 9 when the global stock market values reach a specific threshold (read/write mem and global key hook)

-If you have trouble reading this please read it from the source...
-Github has not respect for carriage returns.

 Use:

 1. Open ATrain 9